-Florida State’s Deondre Francois Out For Season With Patella Tendon Injury
+Florida State’s Deondre Francois Out For Season With Patellar Tendon Injury

 — Ronnie Harrison II (@Rharr_15) September 3, 2017

-FSU head coach, Jimbo Fisher said, “Oh, I’m definitely concerned, because that’s your starting quarterback and the kind of player he is and what he has.”
+“Oh, I’m definitely concerned, because that’s your starting quarterback and the kind of player he is and what he has,” FSU head coach Jimbo Fisher said.

-Francois had a stellar freshman season, passing for over 3,000 yards and twenty touchdowns with just seven interceptions.
+Francois had a stellar freshman season, passing for over 3,000 yards and 20 touchdowns with just seven interceptions.
 Many considered Francois to be one of the top college quarterbacks in the country.
 Francois was expected to have a shot at winning the Heisman Trophy during his sophomore season.

-Without Francois, Florida States ability to accomplish the goal of winning a national championship this season is put into serious doubt.
+Without Francois, Florida State’s ability to accomplish the goal of winning a national championship this season is put into serious doubt.

-True freshman, James Blackman will take over as starting quarterback for FSU against their next opponent, Louisiana-Monroe.
+True freshman James Blackman will take over as the starting quarterback for FSU against their next opponent, Louisiana-Monroe.
 Blackman replaced Francois in the game against Alabama.
 Blackman did not attempt any passes during game action against the Crimson Tide.

 [Featured Image by John Bazemore/AP Images]